aspiers/openstack-day-israel-2017-compute-ha/markdown/when-compute-HA.md

 Note:

-You could keep your pets outside the cloud, but then you'd lose all the manageability benefits of clouds.
+- You could keep your pets outside the cloud, but then you'd lose all the manageability benefits of clouds.
+- When a compute node becomes unresponsive, any stateful pets running there need to be carefully resurrected elsewhere.
+- Fencing required to avoid data corruption.

 <!-- .slide: data-state="normal" id="justification" data-menu-title="Justification" data-timing="60" -->